-As documented above, the public participation model for local government is detailed, advanced and covers almost all of the requirements of effective public participation.
-However, in practice, local municipalities often do not implement the processes as set in the public participation model.
-Municipalities have not made adequate attempts to effectively implement public participation processes, hence, the communication breakdown, mistrust, hostility and animosity between the local government and the communities they serve.
-The resultant service delivery protests, in most instances are violent and bear testimony to the failure of municipalities to exercise effective public participation.
-Lack of basic service such as water and sanitation frustrate residents.
+The public participation model for local government, as documented above, is detailed, advanced and covers almost all of the requirements for effective public participation.
+However, in practice, local municipalities often do not implement the processes as set in this model.
+Instead, municipalities frequently have not made adequate attempts to effectively implement public participation processes, hence, the communication breaks down, leading to mistrust, hostility and animosity between the local government and the communities they serve.
+The resultant service delivery protests, in most instances, are violent and bear testimony to the residents' frustration at the failure of municipalities to exercise effective public participation and to provide basic services such as water and sanitation.

-4. THE POLITICS OF

-Service Delivery
+4.THE POLITICS OF Service Delivery

 Despite the recognition of water and sanitation as global rights, many communities in South Africa still suffer from poor basic services delivery.
-Communities are confronted with the challenge of inadequate water supply, yet they need water for both domestic and personal use.
+Communities are confronted with the challenge of inadequate water supply, for both domestic use.
 The gap between the legislation and practice evokes debates about the commitment of the government to improve the living conditions of marginalized communities.
-The question that requires much attention is why there is such a gap between rights talk and rights practice?
-In many government speeches, the issue of right to basic services is frequently stated.
+The question that requires much attention is why there is such a gap between socio-economic rights talk and rights practice?

-For instance, Presidents Zuma in 2015 State of nation address said 'Water is a critical resource for economic growth and a better life' (State of the Nation Address 2015).
-Similarly, at the Seventh Session of the Africities Summit held in Sandton Convention Centre (Johannesburg), the Minister in the Presidency: Planning, Monitoring and Evaluation emphasized that sustaining economic growth and promoting social development is dependent on infrastructure services such as telecommunication, transport, energy, water, sanitation (7TH Africities Summit 2015).
+In many government speeches, the right to basic services is raised.
+For instance, President Zuma in his 2015 State of the Nation address said: 'Water is a critical resource for economic growth and a better life' (State of the Nation Address, 2015).
+Similarly, at the Seventh Session of the Africities Summit held in The Sandton Convention Centre (Johannesburg), the Minister to the Presidency-Planning, Monitoring and Evaluation emphasized that sustaining economic growth and promoting social development is dependent on infrastructure services such as telecommunication, transport, energy, water, sanitation (7TH Africities Summit 2015).
 This statement also suggests that the government considers water and sanitation as a priority that requires urgent attention.
-The Premier of Mpumalanga Province David Mabuza, while debating the issue of water challenges in Mpumalanga argued 'we will continue to install bore holes as a short-term measure whilst working hard in providing permanent solutions' (Mpumalanga Office of the Premier 2015).
+The Premier of Mpumalanga Province, David Mabuza, while debating the issue of water challenges in Mpumalanga, stated that 'we will continue to install bore holes as a short-term measure whilst working hard in providing permanent solutions' (Mpumalanga Office of the Premier 2015).
+Opposition parties also consider basic services a priority, which explains why water and sanitation are placed amongst the prioritized items on their rally agendas.

-Opposition parties also consider basic services a priority and this explains why in their rallies they are placed amongst the prioritized items on their agenda.
-This document demonstrates the Spring Valley community's experiences in navigating the bureaucratic local government public consultation processes around the provision of water, sanitation and land tenure.
-In the process, it reveals challenges experienced by both the community and local government.
-In theory, public consultation is supposed to be a continuous two-way process between local government and community.
+In this document, Planact summarises the Spring Valley community's experiences of just such politics around service delivery.
+It outlines how residents navigate the bureaucratic local government's public consultation processes around the provision of water, sanitation and land tenure.
+This process reveals the challenges experienced by both the community and the local government.
+In theory, public consultation is supposed to be a continuous two-way practice between local government and the community.
 Policies, rules and regulations governing the role of both community and municipal government are explicit on the implementation and practise of public participation.
-However, the situation at community level presents inconsistencies and portrays an unresponsive, ineffective and dismissive local government that has not satisfactory addressed the basic needs of the marginalised communities.
+In contrast, the situation at the community level presents inconsistencies and portrays an unresponsive, ineffective and dismissive local government that has not satisfactory addressed the basic needs of the marginalised communities.

-5. The Story of Spring Valley informal settlement.
+5. The Story of Spring Valley informal settlement

 Planact implements the Spring Valley project as part of its Participatory Governance and Integrated Human Settlements programmes, with financial support from the Raith Foundation.
-The programme aims at assisting communities to put pressurise on the local municipal council to respond to the needs of Spring Valley informal settlements, which is located in eMalahleni Local Municipality.
-Throughout the project, Planact's role has centred on supporting community members to develop and enhance their capabilities to engage with the state meaningfully, and to hold the state accountable for the provision of basic services, namely water, sanitation and land tenure security.
+The programme aims at assisting communities to put pressure on the local municipal council to respond to the needs of Spring Valley informal settlement.
+Throughout the project, Planact's role has centred on supporting community members to develop and enhance their capacity to meaningfully engage with the state and to hold the state accountable for the provision of basic services, namely water, sanitation and land tenure security.